dn-ds/LoanEvaluator/README.md

 # LoanEvaluator
 ---

-For quick summary of the project, see these [slides](slides.pdf).
+For a quick summary of the project, see these [slides](slides.pdf).

 ### What is LoanEvaluator?